 In the State of Florida, a person injured as the result of another person’s negligence is able to recover damages for emotional injuries as well as physical injuries.
 The emotional damages recognized under Florida law include things like loss of consortium, loss of enjoyment of life (depression), anxiety, and many other non-physical types of damages.

-So, in order to prevent these fake claims, Florida lawmakers established the “impact rule” as a method of sorting out the phony claims from the real ones.
-Under the “impact rule,” the law provides that there must be a physical harm or “impact” before there can be an award of emotional distress damages.
+So, in order to prevent these fake claims, Florida lawmakers established the “impact rule” as a method of sorting out the phony claims from the real personal injury claims.
+Under the “impact rule,” the law provides that there must be physical harm or “impact” before there can be an award of emotional distress damages.

 However, this rule doesn’t always apply.
 There are situations where Florida law makes an exception to this general rule, and will allow the recovery of emotional distress damages without the need for accompanying evidence of physical injury or harm.

 First off, in Florida, it is not easy to establish an exception to the impact rule.
 Cases, where emotional distress damages can be awarded without evidence of physical impact, are considered to be in a “narrow class of cases.”
 See – Rowell v.
 Holt, 850 So.2d 474, 478 (Fla.2003).

 For these damages to be awarded outside of the impact rule, extraordinary circumstances must exist (and be proven and admitted into evidence).

 For instance, exceptions have been established in Florida law in the following situations: